 In 2018 our students went, among other, to the Federal Reserve Bank, Tilburg University, International Monetary Fund, University of Cambridge, etc...

-- November 7th to 27th 2018: Eiffel Scholarships candidates (foreign applicants only) http://www.campusfrance.org/fr/eiffel
+- November 7th to 27th 2019 for applicants to the Eiffel Scholarship (foreign applicants only): https://www.campusfrance.org/en/eiffel

 TSE PhD placements